 Frequently Asked Questions About Flooring in Arlington

-Arlington companies typically charge between 60 cents and $4 per square foot for a flooring installation.
-Your costs will vary based on the type of floor you choose and what other work is involved, such as structural preparations, removing old flooring, cleaning up, and grouting.
+Arlington companies typically charge between 60 cents and $4 per square foot for a floor replacement.
+Your costs will depend on the type of floor you choose and what other work is involved, such as structural preparations, cleaning up, grouting, and removing old flooring.

 See our guides to how much each flooring type typically costs:

-What's the most popular flooring material in Arlington?
+What are some of the most popular types of flooring in Arlington?

 Virginia's Department of Professional and Occupational Regulation issues a specialty contracting license just for flooring installation and repair.
 To apply, a company owner must take coursework, pass a trade exam, clear a background check, and demonstrate sufficient experience in the field.

-While you could cut costs by buying flooring online, it isn't a substitute for the better service local companies provide.
-You can more easily see and touch flooring samples before committing to an option, and the technicians will be more attuned to Arlington residents' unique needs.
+While you could cut costs by buying flooring online, it probably won't match the superior service local installers provide.
+You can more easily examine flooring samples before selecting an option, and the staff will be more knowledgeable about Arlington residents' unique needs.

 Other Flooring Resources